jueyue/easypoi/README.md

 [User feedback](https://gitee.com/lemur/easypoi/issues/IFDX7)

+## cn.afterturn:easypoi for enterprise

+Available as part of the Tidelift Subscription

+The maintainers of cn.afterturn:easypoi and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
+Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
+[Learn more.](https://tidelift.com/subscription/pkg/maven-cn-afterturn-easypoi?utm_source=maven-cn-afterturn-easypoi&utm_medium=referral&utm_campaign=readme)

 Display in order of registration.
 If you are using Easypoi, please register on https://gitee.com/lemur/easypoi/issues/IFDX7 which is only as a reference for the open source, no other purposes.